 - (1) Values set forth below the heading "Options" constitute vested and unvested options to purchase Class B non-voting shares held by the director.
 Directors do not participate in the Company's Employee Share Option Plan in their capacity as directors.
-Options held by Mr. Donald Lang and Mr. Geoffrey Martin were received by them only in their capacity as corporate officers and employees, and not in their capacity as directors. - (2) The shareholdings shown in the table represent the personal shareholdings of Mr. Donald G. Lang and Mr. Stuart W. Lang and one half of the shares of 1281228 Ontario Inc., a private Ontario corporation.
-1281228 Ontario Inc. exercises control or direction over 11,209,400 Class A voting shares and 19,400,000 Class B non-voting shares of the Company. - (3) "DSUs" are 'deferred share units' described under the heading 'Deferred Share Unit Plan,' on page 41 below. - (4) Mr. Horn is one of the trustees of an estate that controls ATL, Inc., a private holding company that holds 10,000 Class A voting shares and 200,000 Class B non-voting shares of the Company.
+Options held by Mr. Donald Lang and Mr. Geoffrey Martin were received by them only in their capacity as corporate officers and employees, and not in their capacity as directors. - (2) In addition to the shareholdings shown in the table, Mr. Donald G. Lang and Mr. Stuart W. Lang each own one half of the shares of 1281228 Ontario Inc., a private Ontario corporation 1281228 Ontario Inc. exercises control or direction over 11,209,400 Class A voting shares and 16,772,108 Class B non-voting shares of the Company. - (3) "DSUs" are 'deferred share units' described under the heading 'Deferred Share Unit Plan,' 'on page 50 below. - (4) Mr. Horn is one of the trustees of an estate that controls ATL, Inc., a private holding company that holds 10,000 Class A voting shares and 200,000 Class B non-voting shares of the Company. - (5) Mr. D. Lang and Ms. E. Lang are directors of a foundation that holds 875,964 Class B non-voting shares of the Company. - (6) Mr. S. Lang is a director of a foundation that holds 875,964 Class B non-voting shares of the Company. - (7) Subject to shareholder approval at the Meeting.
+Please refer to "Particulars of Matters to be Acted Upon Approval of the Performance Stock Unit Plan of the Company" on page 23. - (8) Subject to shareholder approval at the Meeting.
+Please refer to "Particulars of Matters to be Acted Upon Approval of the Restricted Stock Unit Plan of the Company" on page 26.